g19w6727/g19w6727/README.md

 - 👋 Hi, I’m @Tim
 - 👀 I’m interested in social ecological systems and finding technological solutions to help people adapt to climate change
-- 🌱 I’m currently learning web-based software development
+- 🌱 I’m currently studying Forest Information Technology (FIT) at the University of Sustainable Development Eberswalde, Germany (HNEE)
 - 📫 How to reach me: timwilliams9810@gmail.com

 <!---